-Once at the office, request for information for starting a student organization.
+Once at the office, request information for starting a student organization.
 Some universities may call it

-The role of the faculty adviser should be just that: adviser.
+The role of the faculty advisor should be just that: adviser.
 They should be autonomous, but you should keep them informed.
-The faculty or staff adviser should see you more then when paperwork needs to be signed.
+The faculty or staff adviser should see you more than when paperwork needs to be signed.